 Jacob asks about the non-custodial side of the exchange.
 Adam explains that the testnet will be launch as centralized, but we’re working hard on the non-custodial side as well.
 He says:

 “We have a dedicated team researching the non-custodial side, the challenges… there are plenty of DEXs with no liquidity because you’re moving at the speed of the blockchain.
-It’s too slow and clunky, we’re trying to develop a system of decentralized accounts but with real-time trading.”
+It’s too slow and clunky, we’re trying to develop a system of decentralized accounts but with real-time Betfair Trading.”

 Wrapping It Up